 If you’ve ever had your hair coloured or have thought about having it done, you’ve probably heard of hair toner—and you probably think of it as something that only hairdressers can do for you in the salon.
 And you might also believe that at home toners are simply purple-hued mousse or shampoo aimed at blondes, right?
 While toner can stop blondes from going brassy, it can also provide a finishing touch for brunettes, saving your hair from those nasty orange hues that can creep in as your colour fades.
-Read on for our complete guide to using toner for brown hair.
+Read on for our complete guide to using at home toner for brown hair.